Jump to section

 E-scooters do not have a great safety record according to several studies that have been conducted on the topic.
 One study found that there have been 20 injuries for every 100,000 scooter trips taken in Austin, Texas, while another study in Portland, Oregon found that there have been 2.2 injuries per 10,000 miles travelled.
 These figures are substantially higher than the rates of injuries for other modes of travel such as biking and driving.
 It is still unclear if this high accident rate is primarily due to a lack of familiarity with vehicle use, impaired riding, a poor state of roads and paths, or something endemic to scooters.

-Transportation companies and manufacturers such as Lyft, Uber, Ford, and BMW also operate their own micromobility fleets, either independently or in partnership with dedicated micromobility companies, governments, or other entities.
-In the case of TNCs such as Lyft and Uber, operation of these micromobility fleets is part of a vertical integration effort, and is offered alongside their other services.
-In the case of manufacturers such as Ford and BMW, the focus is often specifically on providing first- and last-mile services.
+Transportation companies and manufacturers such as Lyft and Ford operate their own micromobility fleets, either independently or in partnership with dedicated micromobility companies, governments, or other entities.
+In the case of Lyft, operation of these micromobility fleets is part of a vertical integration effort, and is offered alongside their other services.

 Use case examples